 While you want to build a loyal client base, you always want to be growing it so you aren’t reliant on a core of people.
 People’s circumstances change, so you can’t take a healthy client list for granted.
 There’s no guarantee they’ll keep coming back to you, so be proactive about attracting new patients.

-Starting a new business in aesthetics?
+Starting an Aesthetic Business?
 Find out more

 For information on our aesthetic training or advice on starting a new business, give our team a call on 01844 318317 or email [email protected].